fongandrew/hydeout/_posts/2020-08-20-grep-command-line-tools-1.md

 ## Smaller use cases (more free #bugbountytips)

 - I use `grep ?` to filter links from `gau` and `waybackurls` which have params.
-- I use `grep -v http` if there's a tool that returns full links and partial links like some uses of `linkfinder` and `hakrawler`
+- I use `grep -v http` if there's a tool that returns full links and relative links like some uses of `linkfinder` and `hakrawler` and I deicde that I only want the relative links.
 - I use `grep target.com` as a filter when I'm worried the output from a crawling or scanning tool might pass something out of scope into another part of my script.
 - I use `grep -v -e '^$'` to remove empty lines from output.
 Probably a better way to do this.

 Well, that's about it.
 I hope you learned something.
-If you enjoyed this, you can tweet or follow me at [https://twitter.com/rez0__](https://twitter.com/rez0__) and/or subscribe to [my newsletter](http://eepurl.com/c5WVgj)
+If you enjoyed this, you can tweet or follow me at [https://twitter.com/rez0\_\_](https://twitter.com/rez0__) and/or subscribe to [my newsletter](http://eepurl.com/c5WVgj)

 - rez0